-3. The wizard searches for all the available Compro IP surveillance products on your LAN network.
-Select the device you are setting up from the list, and then the live video and device information will be showed on the right.
-You may also double-click on any item on the "Connected Device(s)" list to view its live video on your web browser.
-(Meanwhile, the Windows Security Alert dialog may appear.
-Please click [Unblock] to unblock it from your Windows firewall when it pops up.)
+- 3. The wizard searches for all the available Compro IP surveillance products on your LAN network.
+Select your device from the list, and then the live video and device information will be showed on the right.
+(You can doublecheck the device's serial number, which is labeled on the case and on the package.)
+You may also double-click on any item on the "Connected Device(s)" list to view its live video in web browser. - We recommend you enter a new password to protect your device.
+You can also click [Next] to skip this step.
+(The default password is "admin".)